sugarchanxoxo/MockIt/README.md

 ## Current Status

-Currently, all frontend components are in place, and successfully deployed contract, yet the functionality has not been implemented yet.
+Currently, all frontend components are in place, successfully deployed contract, and the functionality has not been implemented yet.